Hyperventilation Syndrome Clinical Presentation

 Acute hyperventilation

 In acute HVS, obvious tachypnea and hyperpnea are present.
-Although chest wall tenderness is common in patients with HVS, it is not a helpful finding, because chest wall tenderness is also found in pneumonia, pneumothorax, PE, coronary artery syndromes, and a wide variety of other serious and benign thoracoabdominal diseases.
+Although chest wall tenderness is common in patients with HVS, it is not a helpful finding, because chest wall tenderness is also found in pneumonia, pneumothorax, pulmonary embolism, coronary artery syndromes, and a wide variety of other serious and benign thoracoabdominal diseases.

 Carpopedal spasm occurs when acute hypocarbia causes reduced ionized calcium and phosphate levels, resulting in involuntary contraction of the feet or (more commonly) the hands (see the image below).
-Chvostek or Trousseau signs may be positive because of hypocalcemia.
+Chvostek or Trousseau signs may be positive because of hyperventilation-induced hypocalcemia.
 Wheezing may be heard because of bronchospasm from hypocarbia.

 Trousseau sign.
 Trousseau sign.